seokjinjeong-cod/seokjinjeong-cod/README.md

 - 👋 Hi, I’m seokjin jeong
--  There are my record here.
+-  There are my records here.